kylecho/algorithms/README.md

-# Algorithms training
+# Algorithms
-This repository is to keep track of my algorithms learning.
+Here you can find my solution to algorithmic problems found from various sources, including [Codewars](http://codewars.com).